 Elections of all class officers, representatives, and committee positions are handled by the Office of Student Affairs.
-The Class Government election for the first-year class is held, generally after the second examination in Structure and Development for first years.
+The Class Government election for the first-year class is held, generally after the second examination in Foundation for first years.
 Holding elected office can be a significant time commitment and affords a high level of responsibility for representing the views of a class effectively.
 Therefore, students holding elected office must maintain a minimum level of academic performance to be eligible for a position and to continue in that role.
-To run for an elected position as a first-year student during the fall election, candidates must have earned a score of 80% or better on each Structure and Development exam administered prior to the election.
+To run for an elected position as a first-year student during the fall election, candidates must have earned a score of 80% or better on each Foundation exam administered prior to the election.
 Students who are repeating coursework and have unremediated grades of D or F are not eligible to run until they have fully remediated all coursework.
 A second election is held at the end of the academic year.
-To run against Class Government leadership in the spring, candidates must have earned a score of 80% or better in Structure and Development and 76% or better on each subsequent final course grade.
+To run against Class Government leadership in the spring, candidates must have earned a score of 80% or better in Foundation and 76% or better on each subsequent final course grade.
 If unchallenged, all officers remain in their same role.

 Maintaining Class Government Position